withastro/astro/.changeset/stale-ducks-protect.md

 "astro": patch
 ---

-Fixes an issue that causes static entrypoints build to fail when the entrypoint path contains `.astro` times.
+Fixes an issue that causes static entrypoints build to fail when the path contains the extension several times.
+For instance, `./.astro/index.astro` caused such issue.